hanpq/getps.dev/blog/2022-10-25-announcing-psportainer/2022-10-25-announcing-psportainer.md

 So here it is, an early pre-release/work in progress powershell module for Portainer, ***PSPortainer***

-If you want to contribute to the project it is publically available on GitHub [here](https://github.com/hanpq/PSPortainer)
+If you want to contribute to the project it is publicly available on GitHub [here](https://github.com/hanpq/PSPortainer)

-To get started, visit the docs for the module at [getps.dev](https://getps.dev/modules/PSPortainer/getstarted) or start exploring directly by installing the module from PSGallery
+To get started, visit the docs for the module at [getps.dev](https://getps.dev/modules/PSPortainer) or start exploring directly by installing the module from PSGallery

 ```powershell
 Install-Module PSPortainer -Scope CurrentUser